Simple Energy Saving Measures

 Summer's warm temperatures typically bring an increased demand for electricity, as people turn on fans and air conditioners to help keep cool.
 Coupled with rising costs for energy supply could mean higher electric bills for those who don't plan ahead.

 - Set a programmable thermostat to your daily and weekend schedule.
-Raising your thermostat from 73 to 78 degrees can save you as much as 25% in cooling costs during the summer.
+Raise your thermostat to the highest comfortable temperature.
+This can save 3-5% on air conditioning costs with each degree you raise the temperature!

 - Close blinds, shades, and draperies facing the sun to keep the sun's heat out and help fans and air conditioners cool more efficiently.